uesu/mastercomfig-advanced-guide/README.md

 * simply put:
 ```
 mat_filterlightmaps 1
-bind "w" "+forward" //default "+forward"
+bind w "+forward"
-bind "a" "+moveleft" //default "+moveleft"
+bind a "+moveleft"
-bind "s" "+back" //default "+back"
+bind s "+back"
-bind "d" "+moveright" //default "+moveright"
+bind d "+moveright"
 ```
-* now `blocky-lightmaps w/ null-movement` will not be executed when changing other class
+* now blocky-lightmaps w/ null-movement will not be executed when changing other class

 # pre-comfig

-- pre_comfig modifies the `preset level`
-    - which means you can change to `low preset` when you are using a `high preset`
-        - to activate it, remove `//`
+* pre_comfig can change your preset to high, medium or low without downloading a medium, high or low preset

-* you may need to use `modules.cfg` on `very low` to allow `killfeed, messages, sheens etc.`
+* you may need to use modules on **very low** to allow killfeed, messages and sheens

 * preset names
 ```